Kitware/VTK/Documentation/Doxygen/ModuleMigration.md

   - `vtkPublicClass.cxx` and `vtkPublicClass.h`: Public VTK class meant to be wrapped and its header installed.
-  - `vtkPrivateClass.cxx` and `vtkPrivateClass.h`: Priavte VTK class not meant
+  - `vtkPrivateClass.cxx` and `vtkPrivateClass.h`: Private VTK class not meant
     for use outside of the module.
   - `helper.cpp` and `helper.h`: Private API, but not following VTK's naming conventions.